Skip to main content

 New Yuan Ming Palace

-Replica of Beijing's Old Summer Palace featuring traditional Chinese architecture and gardens
+A recreation of Beijing's Old Summer Palace, featuring traditional Chinese gardens and architecture

 Chimelong Ocean Kingdom